 The No. 3-seeded Cyclones rode Niang’s hot hand in the second half to a 93-75 victory over the No. 14-seeded Eagles in the East Region of the NCAA Tournament on Friday night at the AT&T Center.

 Niang scored 15 of his 24 points after halftime, ensuring that Iowa State ran away with its NCAA Tournament opener.
-That was the good news for the Cyclones; the bad news was that Niang suffered a fracture in his foot and will be out for the rest of the postseason.

 The Cyclones (27-7) advance to play North Carolina on Sunday in San Antonio.